Blog

 BI tools need to pull from a live backend at all times.
 When I pull up a link to view a dashboard the data should be (pseudo) real-time, up-to-date, and time stamped clearly with the data last run.

 This also means the platform should be mobile-centric.
-Old timers still want their landscape printouts, but there is nothing more powerful than conversing with colleagues and pulling up live data views on your phone à la minute.
+Old-timers still want their landscape printouts, but there is nothing more powerful than conversing with colleagues and pulling up live data views on your phone à la minute.

-AI / ML aware
+AI / ML ready

-I don’t want to overstate this one as we’re in the very earliest of innings, but your platform should have the foundation of supporting automated machine-learning driven insights.
-You may not find these immediately valuable (they rarely are out of the box) but in a few years you be getting voice alerts when your data spikes unpredictably in ways you may not have imagined.
+I don’t want to overstate this one as we’re in the very earliest of innings, but your platform should have the foundation of supporting automated machine-learning-driven insights.
+You may not find these immediately valuable (they rarely are out of the box) but in a few years, you be getting voice alerts when your data spikes unpredictably in ways you may not have imagined.
 There is no sense in investing in a platform that is not actively working on automated data insights.

-As a start, I’d like to see my platform present basic statistics around the data that I’ve on-boarded.
+As a start, I’d like to see my platform present basic statistics around the data that I’ve onboarded.
 This means simple distribution and correlation reports.
 As you play with these statistics you’ll be able to more easily wrap your arms around the data at hand, steering deeper analysis and insights.
-Simple predictive analytics is another good baby step before full blown AI.
+Simple predictive analytics is another good baby step before full-blown AI.

-This all said, you separately need to invest in training of your teams to take advantage of these statistical insights.
+This all said, you separately need to invest in training your teams to take advantage of these statistical insights.
 Leveling up the data fluency of your team is always more valuable than standing up a wiz-bang technology solution.

 Narrative & collaboration focused

 Further, the presentation should support active conversation around what’s being presented.
-Unlimited named user accounts, threaded comments, open annotations, creating next step action item , @ mentions and more are a natural fit here.
+Unlimited named user accounts, threaded comments, open annotations, creating next-step action item, @ mentions and more are a natural fit here.

 Governance gone wild

 Sad to say, this is critical.
 Like supercritical.
-Like, as soon as you create your second dashboard you need extreme governance otherwise you’ll never find it again or know if the data set that powers it is up to date, approved and official.
+Like, as soon as you create your second dashboard you need extreme governance otherwise you’ll never find it again or know if the data set that powers it is up to date, approved, and official.

-An integrated, dynamic “data catalog” that shows you the breadth of your data, its lineage, stamps of approval, and error reporting is also must-have.
+An integrated, dynamic “data catalog” that shows you the breadth of your data, its lineage, stamps of approval, and error reporting is also a must-have.

 User-level data FTW

-BI tool typically play in the aggregated, anonymous altitude.
-You can see how all your site visitors behave, customer acquisition by location, sales by campaign, etc. Data is viewed on the content, page, campaign, location level – rarely at user level.
+BI tools typically play in the aggregated, anonymous altitude.
+You can see how all your site visitors behave, customer acquisition by location, sales by campaign, etc. Data is viewed on the content, page, campaign, and location level – rarely at a user level.
 In a perfect world, a graph model would be deployed at the atomic data layer allowing pivots by the above altitudes but also on the user level.

 A new breed of system called Customer Data Platforms is jumping into the fray here, promising a single view of the user.
 These CDPs are being leveraged today by Marketing and Sales team but the application of this granular view to more typical BI use cases is immense.
 Perhaps CDPs are the topic of the next post in this series…